The OUR Center FAQ Page

 How does the OUR Center track its success with client services?

-The OUR Center uses a software application collaboration with other Boulder County agencies – to track and manage client cases and to monitor progress along the self-sufficiency matrix.
+The OUR Center uses a software application collaboration (Boulder County Connect) with other Boulder County agencies – to track and manage client cases and to monitor progress along the self-sufficiency matrix.
 This matrix documents progress towards self-sufficiency over time at specific intervention points or when appropriate to document a client’s progress towards goals.

 Are there other basic needs service providers in the Greater Longmont Area?
 If so, is there duplication of services?